a social enterprise registered with Companies House as a Community Interest Company in September 2020 registered number 12912130

 Working with young people, adults and families within a faith-based context across a range of work locations and voluntary projects in the education and social justice arenas.
 She holds a degree in Education and Psychology.
 She works with individuals and groups with the aim of providing ways that they can use to give themselves different outcomes in their life.
 All of the areas of her work are unique and so bring with them their own challenges and successes.
 She is particularly grateful to be able to work with the people she comes into contact with.

 14 years experience of running her own successful e‑commerce businesses including exporting British food around the world: Haggis to Hawaii has to be a highlight.
-Her product range also includes gifts and artisan foods.
 As well as running her own e‑commerce businesses she has during the past five years helped local businesses improve their online marketing and sales.

 Originally from Tyneside has been a Catholic Priest since 1994.
 For most of that time he worked as a parish priest but also as a university lecturer and proof reader.
 He enjoys classical music, sci-fi and PS4 gaming, and joined slowwmo as a shareholder and active team member because the venture expresses the interconnectedness that he believes is essential for human flourishing.